 On the street: usually cheaper; may also respond to bargaining; but little recourse (expect a smile and shrugged shoulders) if anything goes wrong, and difficult to get a refund.
 It should not be difficult to do a quick price comparison while you are here.

-Website agents: unless based in Krabi (like us), tend to offer prices way over the odds of what you would actually pay through a local agent (real or online), so we would also recommend shopping around before making online tour bookings.
+Website agents: unless based in Krabi, tend to offer prices way over the odds of what you would actually pay through a local agent (real or online), so we would also recommend shopping around and doing a price check before making online tour bookings.